 - Local amenities

-- Easy access to ground transportation
+- Easy access to airports and ground transportation

 - Number of food functions

 - Type of function (e.g., reception, seated lunch/dinner with program, board meeting, lunch, grab-n-go, etc.)